mikegloudemans/insulin-resistance-colocalization/README.md

 With contributions from Brunilda Balliu, Ivan Cárcamo-Oribe, Abhiram Rao, Joshua Knowles, Erik Ingelsson, Matthew Durrant, Stephen Montgomery, and Thomas Quertermous

+You can view PDFs of the full heatmaps for all tested loci at https://zenodo.org/record/4659095.

 ## Summary

 This project contains the scripts required to perform the colocalization analyses described in the paper.